Citrus Varieties & More

 Do you enjoy the taste of fresh citrus—whether juiced, eaten raw, or added as an ingredient in your favorite dish or drink?
 Citrus and fruit trees can be a beautiful, tasty and nutritious addition to your edible garden.

-At SummerWinds Nursery, we have a number of citrus tree varieties to choose from—available seasonally while supplies last, including those listed below.
+At SummerWinds Nursery, we have a number of citrus tree varieties to choose from—available seasonally while supplies last.

 Our Citrus Trees

 Select varieties available in the following sizes:

 - 5 gallon - 2 to 3 years old

 - 15 gallon - 3 to 5 years old